profanity-im/blog/content/post/attention-attention.md

 we have implemented an attention flag in profanity.

-The attention flag can be used to mark chat and groupchat where you would like pay particular attention.
+The attention flag can be used to mark chats and groupchats where you would like to pay particular attention.

+This is only available on master, but will be in the next release (0.11.0).

 # How it works